mrjoes/tornadio/README.rst

 Best Way: SocketServer
 ^^^^^^^^^^^^^^^^^^^^^^

-We provide customized version (shamesly borrowed from the SocketTornad.IO library) of the HttpServer, which simplifies start of the your TornadIO server.
+We provide customized version (shamelessly borrowed from the SocketTornad.IO library) of the HttpServer, which simplifies start of the your TornadIO server.

 To start it, do following (assuming you created application object before)::